-White House directs federal agencies to cancel race-related training sessions it calls ‘Un-American propaganda’
+White House directs federal agencies to cancel race-related training sessions it calls ‘un-American propaganda’

 Vought writes in the memo that “it has come to the President’s attention that Executive Branch agencies have spent millions of taxpayer dollars to date ‘training’ government workers to believe divisive, anti-American propaganda.”

-He then refers to a press report that says federal employees “have been required to attend trainings where they are told that ‘virtually all White people contribute to racism’ or where they are required to say that they ‘benefit from racism.’"
+He then refers to press reports that say federal employees “have been required to attend trainings where they are told that ‘virtually all White people contribute to racism’ or where they are required to say that they ‘benefit from racism.’ ”

 It could not immediately be learned what training sessions Vought was referring to in the memo.
 Recent Fox News segments have heavily criticized “diversity and inclusion” efforts in the federal government started under the Obama administration.

-“It’s absolutely astonishing how critical race theory has pervaded every institution in the federal government,” Chris Rufo, research fellow at the right-wing Discovery Institute, told Fox News’ Tucker Carlson earlier this week.
+“It’s absolutely astonishing how critical race theory has pervaded every institution in the federal government,” Chris Rufo, research fellow at the right-wing Discovery Institute, told Fox News’s Tucker Carlson earlier this week.

 The memo later says that “the President, and his Administration, are fully committed to the fair and equal treatment of all individuals in the United States.”
+It was first reported by RealClearPolitics.

-The memo comes after Trump has put himself at the center of an intense national debates about race, politics tactics, the Civil War, and the Confederate flag.
-Democrats have long taken aim at Trump’s comments about race, including his false assertion that President Obama was not born in the United States.
+The memo comes after Trump has put himself at the center of intense national debates about race, political tactics, the Civil War and the Confederate flag.
+Democrats have long taken aim at Trump’s comments about race, including his false assertion that former president Barack Obama was not born in the United States.

-And this year, after numerous Black Lives Matter protests occurred around the country following incidents when certain police officers killed or shot Black Americans, Trump has sharply criticized social justice protesters and called for law enforcement to crack down hard.
+And this year, after numerous Black Lives Matter protests occurred around the country following incidents when police officers killed or shot Black Americans, Trump has sharply criticized social justice protesters and called for law enforcement to crack down.

 OMB said it would soon issue more guidance on the crackdown of these training sessions.